ROBOTIS-GIT/emanual/docs/en/platform/rh_p12_rn/examples.md

 Each option is described as belows.

 `++ MODE ++`
-* (C) torque control mode : Torque Control Mode is used when checked
+* (C) current control mode : Current Control Mode is used when checked
 * (P) current based position control mode : Current-based Position Control Mode is used when checked

 `++ TORQUE ++`